maryna-ertem/bellabeat-case-study/README.md

 **fitbit.sleepday_merged**

 Source is `april-12-may-5-2016/sleepDay_merged.csv` only — the March folder has no sleep file, a real gap in the source.
 Found 3 duplicate id+date pairs, unrelated to the folder-boundary pattern; inspected the raw rows and confirmed they were true exact duplicates (identical across every column), cause unconfirmed.
 Dropped one copy per pair via `ctid`. **413 → 410 rows.** Open item: the source CSV's `wc -l` count is 413 data rows, but DBeaver imported 414 — a +1 discrepancy at import I haven't traced.
-The in-bed-vs-asleep sanity check (`totaltimeinbed >= totalminutesasleep`, both within 0–1440 min) is written but not yet run.

 **fitbit.hourlysteps_merged / fitbit.hourlyintensities_merged**

 Same source-folder merge as `dailyactivity_merged`, same structure (`id`, `activityhour`, plus a value column) — cleaned both with the same queries.
 Same 2016-04-12 boundary overlap, this time across ~10 duplicate hourly rows per affected user instead of 1.
 Confirmed the duplicates were exact (matching step/intensity values) and dropped one copy per pair via `ctid`.